ilya40umov/raspi-playground/README.md

 Either comment out `SendEnv LANG LC_*` in `/etc/ssh/ssh_config` on your PC, or comment out `AcceptEnv LANG LC_*` in the same file on Raspberry Pi.

+### How to install certain Software?

+See [software.md](software.md) for instructions on how to install Grafana, Prometheus, Airflow etc.

 ### Useful Links

 * https://www.raspberrypi.org/software/operating-systems/